Micmac Manual

 Prepare for sampling from the F(X) = Q(SAMPLE->X) distribution.
 Called by

-.
+random-jump.
 The around method ensures that nothing is done unless there was a state change.

 [generic-function] random-jump chain